orthanc-mirrors/orthanc-tests/Database/README.txt

 - TransferSyntaxes/1.2.840.10008.1.2.4.90.dcm : From DICOM WG04 (IMAGES/J2KR/NM1_J2KR)
 - TransferSyntaxes/1.2.840.10008.1.2.4.91.dcm : From DICOM WG04 (IMAGES/J2KI/CT1_J2KI)
 - TransferSyntaxes/1.2.840.10008.1.2.5.dcm : From DICOM WG04 (IMAGES/RLE/NM1_RLE)
+- TransferSyntaxes/1.2.840.10008.1.2.dcm : From Sébastien Barré (MR-MONO2-12-an2)
 - UnknownSopClassUid.dcm : Same as "ColorTestMalaterre.dcm", with arbitrary SOP class UID.

+Sample images that are not listed above, were submitted by Orthanc users, either in the "Orthanc Users" public discussion group or in the Orthanc bug tracker.